35 Free Online Korean Language Classes and Resources

 Eggbun

-Eggbun is available for both iOS and Android.
-It was how I finally learned to type in Korean and I picked up quite a few useful Korean words using their system.
+Eggbun is available for iOS and Android.
+It was how I finally learned to type in Korean, and I picked up useful words through its chat-style lessons.

 Keep in mind that it is based on the freemium model, so only a limited set of lessons are available for free.